sjang1594/GameEngineWDirectX11/README.md

 Details: GLTF (GL Transmission Format) is a standard for 3D models, supporting meshes, materials, and animations.
 Loading GLTF models will allow you to import complex assets.
 Implementation Guide:

-Library: Use a GLTF loader like tinygltf or Microsoft¡¯s glTF SDK.
+Library: Use a GLTF loader like tinygltf or MicrosoftÂ¡Â¯s glTF SDK.
 Integration:

 Parse the GLTF file to extract meshes, textures, and materials.
 Convert GLTF data to DirectX11-compatible formats (e.g., vertex buffers, index buffers).
-Load textures using DirectXTK¡¯s texture loaders.
+Load textures using DirectXTKÂ¡Â¯s texture loaders.

 ### Object Collision & Picking [x]: